CatUni/CatUni/Intros-are-cool.md

 - ♧ I'm not doing much, but Im trying to learn.
 Someday I may even start a project
 - ◎ I’m currently learning JavaScript and Java (I also already know some Python)
 - ♧ I’m looking to collaborate on possibly game, but a discord bot would be pretty cool too.
 - ♢ Ive got DA and PMC!
-DA: Catsmeow231 ♥︎ PMC: LovelyEcho
+DA: Catsmeow231 ♥︎ PMC: LovelyEcho ~ I also have Discord!
+Discord: r/That-One-Kid#4618

 <!---
 CatUni/CatUni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.